 The final point to observe today is common knowledge: Adam and Eve both ate the fruit of this tree of knowledge of good and evil.

 Their ‘wrong’ (this is a biblical perspective) was to eat of a forbidden tree.
 From a biblical point of view, this is the first sin on Earth! but that’s another story.

 But the CONSEQUENCES of so doing is that they now acquired something they did NOT have before: the knowledge of good and evil.
 They had information and facts about TWO behaviors, both of which led to death.
-Please read that a couple of time… again, this is Bible knowledge not widely known and not widely accepted.
-This is not Sam Kneller’s opinion, I’m simple observing what the Bible says here… that Adam and Eve acquired knowledge of good and evil, both of which lead to death.
+Please read that a couple of times… again, this is Bible knowledge not widely known and not widely accepted.
+This is not Sam Kneller’s opinion, I’m simply observing what the Bible says here… that Adam and Eve acquired knowledge of good and evil, both of which lead to death.

 This is the biblical ORIGIN of GOOD and EVIL on EARTH.

 I am going to leave you with a few points to think about.

 - This ‘good’ (of the ‘good and evil’ of the tree of knowledge) can NOT be ‘God’s good’.
 Why not?
 Because it leads to death.
 And IF God is good, then His way can NOT lead to death… His way leads to LIFE.

 - If this good is not God’s good… then it is ‘man’s good’… or man’s concept of good.

 - The Bible indicates that immediately on eating of the tree of knowledge of good and evil God put Adam and Eve OUT of the Garden of Eden… so they would NOT eat of the tree of LIFE.
 Why would a good God PREVENT Adam and Eve from obtaining LIFE?